MIC-DKFZ/nnUNet/documentation/celltrackingchallenge/instructions.md

 Note that this script will create a custom cross-validation split so that we stratify properly.
 Againg it's not sure whether this is necessary.
 Just roll with it.

+Now run planning and preprocessing with `nnUNet_plan_and_preprocess -t 75 -pl2d None` (`-pl2d None` disables the 2d configuration which is not needed here!)

 ## Training
 You can now execute nnU-Net training:
 ```bash